benjamingreenberg/firebase-email-template-system/README.md

 #### Create Firebase Project

 Log into the Firebase Cloud Console, and create a new Firebase Project.
+There is no need to enable Analytics on the project.

 #### Functions